Acceptable Use Policy

 iii. intentional disruption or unauthorized monitoring of electronic communications.

 b.
 Software is normally distributed under three kinds of licenses: proprietary, public distribution, and shareware.
-Unless otherwise indicated, users should assume that all software made available by CIT is proprietary and may not be legally copied.
+Unless otherwise indicated, users should assume all software made available by CIT is proprietary and may not be legally copied.

 c.
 CIT will not knowingly provide support for software that a user possesses in violation of its license agreement.
-Consultants and staff will ask for proof of ownership before helping users with their software.
+Consultants and staff may ask for proof of ownership before helping users with their software.

 e.
 CIT will not knowingly allow use of its resources (computers, equipment, network, etc.) for the illegal copying of digital media or files.
 Note: U.S. Copyright Law protects copyright owners from the unauthorized reproduction, adaptation, or distribution of digital material, including the unauthorized use of copyrighted sound recordings (e.g., music files), video files, and interactive digital software (i.e., video games).